stride3d/stride-docs/en/manual/scenes/prefabs/create-a-prefab.md

     > [!TIP]
     > Hold Ctrl to select multiple items.

-2. Right-click the selection and select **Create prefab from selection**:
+2. Right-click the selection and select **Create prefab from selection**.

     TODO: IMAGE